Zen Browser Keyboard Shortcuts

 | Switch to next Workspace | Ctrl+Tab (varies) or sidebar click | Cmd+Option+Right | Advances to the next Workspace in order, replacing the visible tabs with whatever set belongs to the Workspace you land on. |

-| Switch to previous Workspace | Ctrl+Alt+Left (varies) | Cmd+Option+Left | Switches to the previous browser-level Workspace, a Zen-specific concept distinct from an OS window-manager workspace — each one holds its own independent set of tabs and can carry its own accent color and icon, so this shortcut is flipping between separate tab contexts inside the browser rather than moving the whole window to a different desktop. |
+| Switch to previous Workspace | Ctrl+Alt+Left (varies) | Cmd+Option+Left | Switches to the previous browser-level Workspace, a Zen-specific concept distinct from an OS window-manager workspace — each one holds its own independent set of tabs and can carry its own accent color and icon. |

 | Toggle sidebar | Ctrl+B | Cmd+B | Shows or hides Zen's sidebar, which hosts Workspaces and tabs in a vertical layout distinct from Firefox's traditional horizontal top tab bar. |

-| Toggle Compact mode | Settings > Appearance > Compact mode | — | Shrinks the spacing around toolbar and tab elements to fit noticeably more on screen at once, a welcome option on a small laptop display where Zen's roomier default layout starts to feel wasteful. |
+| Toggle Compact mode | Settings > Appearance > Compact mode (togglable toolbar icon in most builds) | — | Shrinks the spacing around toolbar and tab elements to fit noticeably more on screen at once, a welcome option on a small laptop display where Zen's roomier default layout starts to feel wasteful. |

 Split View Tabs